Globally rigid graphs are fully reconstructible: Preliminaries

 Let ${\cal M}$ be a matroid on ground set $E$ with rank function $r$.
 We can define a relation on the pairs of elements of $E$ by saying that $e,f\in E$ are equivalent if $e=f$ or there is a circuit $C$ of ${\cal M}$ with $\{e,f\}\subseteq C$.
 This defines an equivalence relation.
 The equivalence classes are the {\it connected components} of ${\cal M}$.
 The matroid is said to be {\it connected} if there is only one equivalence class, and {\it separable} otherwise.
 We shall use the fact that ${\cal M}$ is separable if and only if there is a partition $E=E_1\cup E_2$ of $E$ into two non-empty subsets for which

 holds, where ${\cal M}_i$ denotes the restriction of ${\cal M}$ to $E_i$, $i=1,2$.

-Given a graph $G=(V,E)$, the subgraphs induced by the edge sets of the connected components of ${\cal R}_d(G)$ are the {\it $M$-connected components} of $G$ in $\RR^d$.
-The graph is said to be {\it $M$-connected} in $\RR^d$ if ${\cal R}_d(G)$ is connected, and {\it $M$-separable} in $\RR^d$ otherwise.
-See Figure \ref{figure:mseparable1} for an example of an $M$-separable graph in $\RR^3$.
+Given a graph $G=(V,E)$, the subgraphs induced by the edge sets of the connected components of ${\cal R}_d(G)$ are the {\it $\Rd$-connected components} of $G$.
+The graph is said to be {\it $\Rd$-connected} if ${\cal R}_d(G)$ is connected, and {\it $\Rd$-separable} otherwise.
+See Figure \ref{figure:mseparable1} for an example of an $\mathcal{R}_3$-separable graph.

+In one and two dimensions, $\Rd$-connectivity has close ties with (global) rigidity, as shown by the following result.